AlperHuseyn/bracket-balanced/README.md

 ## Note

-The provided scripts are a starting point for solving the bracket balance challenge and may need to be modified or extended for specific use cases.
-Feel free to use and modify the scripts as needed for your own projects.

 In summary, this repository contains a set of Python scripts that help in solving the bracket balance challenge.
 The scripts include an implementation of a stack data structure using a Python class, an example of using a deque as a stack, a function to check if a given string is bracket balanced and function to insert missing brackets to make a